 What is Research?

-Question 3: What’s the best way to get from Kansas City to Columbus, Ohio?
+Example 3: What’s the best way to travel from Kansas City to Columbus, Ohio?

 Research Writing

-Think of the most recent writing project you have done that required sources.
+Think about a recent writing project that required sources.
 Based on this definition, was it a research project or a source-based writing project?

-We defined research as the physical process of gathering information plus the mental process of deriving the answer to your research question from the information you gather.
+Research involves both gathering information and analyzing it to answer a question.
 Research writing, then, is the process of sharing the answer to your research question along with the evidence on which your answer is based, the sources you use, and your own reasoning and explanation.
-The essential components or building blocks of research writing are the same no matter what kind of question you are answering or what kind of reader you are assuming as you share your answer.
+Regardless of the question or audience, the core components of research writing remain the same.

 The Essential Building Blocks of Research Writing